postgrespro/ptrack/README.md

 ```

 Available test modes (`MODE`) are `basic` (default) and `paranoia` (per-block checksum comparison of `PGDATA` content before and after backup-restore process).
 Available test cases (`TEST_CASE`) are `tap` (minimalistic PostgreSQL [tap test](https://github.com/postgrespro/ptrack/blob/master/t/001_basic.pl)), `all` or any specific [pg_probackup test](https://github.com/postgrespro/pg_probackup/blob/master/tests/ptrack.py), e.g. `test_ptrack_simple`.

-### TODO

-* Should we introduce `ptrack.map_path` to allow `PTRACK` service files storage outside of `PGDATA`?
-Doing that we will avoid patching PostgreSQL binary utilities to ignore `ptrack.map.*` files.
-* Can we resize `PTRACK` map on restart but keep the previously tracked changes?
-* Can we write a formal proof, that we never loose any modified page with `PTRACK`?
-With TLA+?